How To Use And Configure WordPress Widgets – Part 3

 Practical Tip

-Tip: You can add multiple Pages widgets to the sidebar area.
-This is useful if you would like to display different groups of pages on your sidebar (e.g. “Products”, “Legal Pages” etc.)
+Tip: You can add multiple Pages widgets to your sidebar.
+This is helpful if you want to display separate page groups on the sidebar (e.g. “Products”, “Legal Pages” etc.)

-Now, we’ll add a Links widget to display external links on the WordPress sidebar.
+Now, we’ll add a widget to the WordPress sidebar to display links to external resources.

-Before adding a Links widget to your sidebar, you will first need to configure the Links section inside the WP dashboard …
+Before adding a Links widget to your sidebar area, you should first configure your Links feature inside the dashboard …

 WordPress Links section